 Benefits: Any legume will help release short-chain fatty acids (SCFA) that strengthen your intestine cells, improve absorption of micronutrients, and help with weight loss.

 Background: Beans feed good gut bugs, which in turn revs up your immune system.
 Calorie for calorie, beans offer the most nutrition bang for your buck.
 They are packed with fiber, protein, folate, and B vitamins, which play a role in regulating a healthy gut and a healthy brain.

 Bonus: Researchers from Toronto just published a study in the journal Obesity that finds beans (pulses) improve weight loss by enhancing satiety.

-7. Fermented plant-based foods: sauerkraut, kimchi, tempeh, and soy sauce
+7. Fermented plant-based foods: tempeh and miso

 Background: Fermented plant-based foods are probiotics that have been found to improve the health of the intestinal cells, improve immune function, decrease allergies, reduce the risk of colon cancer, and treat diarrhea.
-You can make fermented foods at home and just as easily pick them up from a local grocery or health food store.

 Meghan Jardine, M.S., M.B.A., R.D., L.D., C.D.E., is the associate director of diabetes nutrition education at the Physicians Committee for Responsible Medicine, a nonprofit organization dedicated to promoting effective medical practice, higher standards in research, and preventive nutrition.